Indexing Practice Lab

 CREATE INDEX idx_btree_capacity_mw ON production_entities USING BTREE (capacity_mw);

 Run the EXPLAIN ANALYZE query again and compare the results.
-What is the index not put to use ?
+Why is the index not put to use ?

 Now reduce the range in the query until the the planner uses the index.